STEM Education Centers: A National Conversation

-- First, email Kacy Redd if you would like to participate in this national discussion.
-By indicating your interest, you'll join our list and be included in future communications.
+- First, we invite all center directors to join our listserv.
+Email Kacy Redd if you would like to participate in this national discussion.

 - Second, take a survey about your center.
 The information you provide will be used to showcase your center in a STEM Education Centers website describing the range of centers currently in operation.
 View examples of the public center profiles.

 - Join us at the SMTI 2015 National Conference on STEM Education Centers, June 3-4, 2015, at the Hotel Monteleone in New Orleans.
 This year's conference will focus on STEM Education Centers engaged in improving undergraduate education, including teacher preparation and connection of the undergraduate experience with K12, community efforts, and broader impacts.
 The conference is open to representatives from STEM Education Centers, or those who work closely with centers.
 We also invite faculty engaged in improving STEM teaching and teacher preparation from APLU institutions.

 - Check out our workspace for centers at SERC and read the STEM Education Center Workshop 2013 report.